particle-iot/docs/src/content/reference/device-cloud/api.md

 - `outside2`, `inside2`, `enter2`, and `exit2`
 - `outside3`, `inside3`, `enter3`, and `exit3`
 - `outside4`, `inside4`, `enter4`, and `exit4`

-The JSON schema for location events will be released soon.

 #### req_id